fengyuli-dev/camel-db/doc/MS2_progress_report.md

 ## Activity Breakdown
 - Lee: Added some functionalities to the binary search tree.
 Designed the internal structure of the database and outlined the `rep` compilation unit.
 Implemented some functions in `rep` that operate on the data tree.
 Fixed many bugs.
 Approximate hours spend: 8
 - Emerald: Implement file saving feature with csv that convert any table to csv files.
-Also implemented the naive reading feature from a file to convert it to a table.
-Approximate hours spend:
+Also implemented the naive reading feature from a file to convert it to a table (see "csv_files/csv1.ml").
+Fix some parameter dependency to specify one data base.
+Approximate hours spend: 8
 - Yolanda: Approximate hours spent:
 - Chuhan: Approximate hours spent: